scipy/scipy/doc/source/tutorial/signal.rst

 between the older "legacy" and the newer |ShortTimeFFT| implementations.
-The main motivation for a rewrite was the insight that integrating :ref:`dual windows <tutorial_stft_dual_win>` could not be done in a sane way without breaking compatability.
+The main motivation for a rewrite was the insight that integrating :ref:`dual windows <tutorial_stft_dual_win>` could not be done in a sane way without breaking compatibility.
 This opened the opportunity for rethinking the code structure and the parametrization, thus making some implicit behavior more explicit.